 Eating nuts helps your heart.
-Discover how walnuts, almonds and other nuts help lower your cholesterol when eaten as part of a balanced diet.By Mayo Clinic Staff
+Discover how walnuts, almonds and other nuts can help lower your cholesterol when eaten as part of a balanced diet.By Mayo Clinic Staff

 Can eating nuts help your heart?

-Eating nuts may reduce your risk of developing blood clots that can cause a fatal heart attack.
+Eating nuts may also reduce your risk of developing blood clots that can cause a fatal heart attack.
 Nuts also appear to improve the health of the lining of your arteries.